Idaho tax collections fall short, but budget surplus remains - NewsBreak

 The Legislative Services Office said September’s revenue was down about $11 million, with sales and corporate income taxes below predictions.
 That follows similar misses by small amounts on projections for July and August.

-Despite the $50 million drop, about 3.6 percent, in projected revenue for the first three months of this fiscal year, the state is still seeing revenue growth and bringing in more money compared to the same period last year — about $94 million more, or 7.5 percent.
+Despite the $50 million drop, about 3.6%, in projected revenue for the first three months of this fiscal year, the state is still seeing revenue growth and bringing in more money compared to the same period last year — about $94 million more, or 7.5%.

 The Division of Financial Management also released a report earlier this month providing a snapshot of the state’s finances.